iamutsab-git/Movie-Munch/README.md

 # 🎬 Movie Munch

-A sleek and simple web app for searching movies using the TMDB API.
+A sleek and simple web app interface for searching movies using the TMDB API.
 Built with React and deployed via GitHub Pages.